mnalis/jslogo/README.md

 To Do
 -----
+* Document deviations from FMS Logo implementation (and try to implement most often used features and document in language.html!)
 * Document deviations from UCB Logo standard
 * Make these examples all work: [Logo 15-word challenge](http://www.mathcats.com/gallery/15wordcontest.html)
 * Tail-call optimization